Barbra Streisand

 In the latter 1960s, after having established success as a vocalist, Streisand ventured into film.
 She starred in the critically acclaimed Funny Girl (1968), winning the Academy Award for Best Actress.
 Additional fame on the big screen followed with the extravagant musical Hello, Dolly!
 (1969), the screwball comedy What's Up, Doc?
 (1972), and the romantic drama The Way We Were (1973).
 Streisand won the Academy Award for Best Original Song for writing the love theme from A Star Is Born (1976), the first woman to be honored as a composer.
 With the release of Yentl (1983), Streisand became the first woman to write, produce, direct, and star in a major studio film.
 The film won an Oscar for Best Original Score and a Golden Globe for Best Motion Picture Musical.
 Streisand also received the Golden Globe Award for Best Director, becoming the first (and for 37 years, the only) woman to win that award.
 Streisand then produced and directed The Prince of Tides (1991), and The Mirror Has Two Faces (1996).

 With sales exceeding 150 million records worldwide, Streisand is one of the best-selling recording artists of all time.
-According to the Recording Industry Association of America (RIAA), she is the second-highest certified female artist in the United States, with 68.5 million certified album units.
+According to the Recording Industry Association of America (RIAA), she is the third-highest certified female artist in the United States, with 68.5 million certified album units.
 Billboard ranked Streisand as the greatest solo artist on the Billboard 200 chart, as well as the top Adult Contemporary female artist of all time.
-Her accolades span ten Grammy Awards, including the Grammy Lifetime Achievement Award and the Grammy Legend Award; nine Golden Globe Awards; five Emmy Awards; four Peabody Awards; two Academy Awards; the Screen Actors Guild Life Achievement Award; and the Presidential Medal of Freedom.
+Her accolades span ten Grammy Awards, including the Grammy Lifetime Achievement Award and the Grammy Legend Award; nine Golden Globe Awards; five Emmy Awards; four Peabody Awards; two Academy Awards; the Screen Actors Guild Life Achievement Award; the Honorary Palme d'Or; and the Presidential Medal of Freedom.